JuanVDW/PCNSE/Decryption.md

 * If an application fails, the site is added to the excluded cache list for 12 hours
 * Decryption Exclusion are apps that encryption is known to break
     * The prepopulated list is under Device > Certificate Management > SSL Decryption Exclusion
-    * Custom domains can be added to this list, and wildcards are supported.
+    * Custom domains can be added to this list, and wildcards are supported
 * If the decryption policy is set to an action of 'no-decrypt', the profile attached to the rule can still check for expired or untrusted certificates.
 This can be done under 'No Decryption' tab in the profile.
 * Decryption Mirroring can mirror decrypted traffic to a capture device for DLP and/or network forensics
     * Requires a (free) licence to activate; contact TAC support to get the license key.
 Key is perpetual, does not need renewal.